persevere-and-motivate/HaxeShare/README.md

 # HaxeShare
-Originally known as OWEL, HaxeShare is a continuation of the OWEL project using Haxe directly without any scripting language jargon.
-This new project is designed just like OWEL, to simplify the process of building websites, web, REST and client/server applications.

-HaxeShare is considered in development, however all the features that exist have been tested on both the client and server in their respective environments.
+HaxeShare is a continuation of the OWEL project - a work-in-progress web development framework with client- and server-side code generation utilities, a Router and form building functionality.

 Targets tested: